(Last updated March 3rd)

-We hope to accommodate all who want to board on campus for part or all of the second semester, as space permits.
+We hope to accommodate all who want to board on campus for the last part of the second semester.
 No student is required to board on campus if they are uncomfortable with conditions or unable to get to Concord, but we are excited to bring back our boarding community to the fullest extent possible, while adhering to all COVID-19 compliance regulations.
 Safety will always come first.

 If we are unable to accommodate the number of students who request a boarding space, we will prioritize students for whom time zone, family or home circumstances, or distance makes it difficult to commute to campus as a day student or to successfully access our remote program.